Dublin

 The Asylum Act provides for the systematic personal interview of all asylum applicants, including those in a Dublin procedure.[25]
 The personal interview can only be waived where: (i) the evidence already available allows for a positive decision; or (ii) the applicant lacks legal capacity due to long lasting reasons that are not under their control.[26]

-As mentioned above (see: Regular Procedure: Personal interview), AIMA affirmed that all applicants are guaranteed the right to an interview before any decision regarding their application is adopted, not mentioning the conditions in which the interview could be waived according to the Asylum Act.
+As mentioned above (see: Regular Procedure: Personal interview), with a few exceptions provided for by the law, according to AIMA all applicants are guaranteed the right to an interview before any decision regarding their application is adopted.

-According to CPR’s observation, in 2024, applicants in a Dublin procedure were systematically invited to an interview.
-Nevertheless, CPR is aware of cases where a transfer decision was adopted in the absence of an interview when the applicant absconded.[24]
+According to CPR’s observation, in 2025, applicants in a Dublin procedure were systematically invited to an interview.
+Although there were no records of this in 2025, in 2024 CPR was aware of cases where a transfer decision was adopted in the absence of an interview when the applicant absconded.[27]

 Overall, the modalities of the interview are the same as those of the Regular Procedure.